darklang/dark/backend/testfiles/README.md

 - to produce results that are hard to otherwise create, you can add functions to LibTest.fs.
-For example, `Test.nan_v0` produces a `NaN` float, and `Test.typeError` produces a built-in error.
+For example, `Test.nan_v0` produces a `NaN` float, and `Test.runtimeError` produces a built-in error.

 When new langauge constructs are added to Dark, updates are often also required in `Parser.fs`.